ejwillemse/BAN313/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:54412012be
 ## Using the best distribution for the drill-hole sizes

-To use the distribution, $X \sim \mathcal{N}(\mu, \sigma)$ we first need to estimate its key parameters, namely the mean $\mu$ and standard deviation $\sigma$ of the drill hole sizes.
+To use the distribution, $X \sim \mathcal{N}(\mu, \sigma)$ we first need to estimate its key parameters, namely the mean $\mu$ and standard deviation $\sigma$ of the drill-hole sizes.
-Thereafter we will emperically calculate the fraction of products that meet different specification limits using the `pnorm()` function.
+Thereafter we will empirically calculate the fraction of products that meet different specification limits using the `pnorm()` function.

 The data that we will use to estimate the key parameters are available in the `holeSize` dataframe.
 Visit [this page](http://www.cyclismo.org/tutorial/R/probability.html) to find out more about using the `pnorm` function.

-Hint, to assist in your answers, on a piece of paper draw a figure of the normal distribution of the hole-size and check where the lower and upper tollerance limits lie.
-Pay special attention that the tollerance limits may not neccisseraly be symmetrically around the mean, in which case you need to calculate the probability for each tollerance limit, and calculate the area between the upper and lowered limit.
-This is covered in Example~2.49 on page 93 in the [prescibed textbook](https://www.openintro.org/stat/textbook.php?stat_book=isrs).
+To assist in answer the question, on a piece of paper draw a figure of the normal distribution of the hole-size and check where the lower and upper tolerance limits lie.
+Pay special attention that the tolerance limits may not necessarily be symmetrically around the mean, in which case you need to calculate the probability for each tolerance limit, and calculate the area between the upper and lowered limit.
+This is covered in Example 2.49 on page 93 in the [prescribed textbook](https://www.openintro.org/stat/textbook.php?stat_book=isrs).

 *** =instructions

 1. Estimate $\mu$ for the normal distribution and assign your answer to `meanHoleSize`.
 2. Estimate $\sigma$ for the normal distribution and assign your answer to `sdHoleSize`.
-3. Use the normal distribution propability function and determine the fraction of holes that will fall within a _0.5cm_ tollerance limit and assign your answer to `fWork05`.
+3. Use the normal distribution probability function and determine the fraction of holes that will fall within a _0.5cm_ tolerance limit and assign your answer to `fWork05`.
-4. Use the normal distribution propability function and determine the fraction of holes that will fall within a _0.75cm_ tollerance limit and assign your answer to `fWork075`.
+4. Use the normal distribution probability function and determine the fraction of holes that will fall within a _0.75cm_ tolerance limit and assign your answer to `fWork075`.
 5. View all the above values by printing them to the console output via the `script.R` file.

 *** =hint